1. Why are boundary changes necessary?

 8. Will my student have an opportunity to stay at his/her current school if our boundary changes?

-There has been no decision made regarding which grade levels will transition to new schools when they open.
+There has been no decision made regarding which students will transition to new schools when they open.
 District practice when opening a new school has been to move students in the assigned area to the new school.
 At the high school level, consideration is being given to only transitioning 9th and 10th grade students in the first year.
 Students may apply to attend any school in the district.
 Acceptance into that school depends on capacity at the requested grade.

 9. Will I need to re-register my current student if they are assigned to the new school?